jasmeralia/docker-nginx-php-fpm/README.md

-# docker-wordpress-nginx
+# docker-nginx-php-fpm

-A Dockerfile that installs the latest wordpress, nginx, php-apc and php-fpm.
+A Dockerfile that installs the latest nginx, php-apc and php-fpm.

+Based off of [eugeneware](https://github.com/eugeneware/docker-wordpress-nginx)'s docker image for Wordpress and Nginx.

 NB: A big thanks to [jbfink](https://github.com/jbfink/docker-wordpress) who did most of the hard work on the wordpress parts!